Download NIJAF Article Format Sample

-NIJAF provides the bi-annually publication of articles in all areas related to Accounting and Finance (including; Financial Accounting, Management Accounting, Taxation, Auditing, Corporate Governance, Risk Management, Insurance and Risk Management, Public Sector Accounting, and Institutional and Corporate Finance etc.), Economics, Management, Banking and Finance, and other Social Sciences, humanities and management etc. NIJAF welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.
+NIJAF provides the bi-annually publication of articles in all areas related to Accounting and Finance (including; Financial Accounting, Management Accounting, Taxation, Auditing, Corporate Governance, Risk Management, Insurance and Risk Management, Public Sector Accounting, Institutional and Corporate Finance, etc.), Economics, Management, Banking and Finance, and other Social Sciences, humanities and management, etc. NIJAF welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.
 Papers get published approximately one month after acceptance.

 Article Processing Charges

 NIJAF is organized by the Department of Accountancy, School of Management and Information Technology (SMIT), Modibbo Adama University of Technology (MAUTECH) Yola, a self-supporting publication that does not receive funding from any institution/government.
 Hence, the operation of the Journal is solely financed by the handling fees received from authors and parties that have an interest in the print copy of the journal.
 The handling fees are required to meet the maintenance of the journal.
 Authors of articles are required to pay a fair handling fee for processing, reviewing, and publishing articles respectively to the journal.
 Authors are required to make payment only after the manuscript has been accepted for publication.
 However, as outlined in the Editorial Policies of this Journal, authors are required to pay a processing fee of Five Thousand Naira (N5,000) only after submission of a manuscript and a publication fee of Fifteen Thousand Naira (N15,000) after the paper has been accepted for publication.

 Bank Name: Nigerian Journal of Accounting and Finance

 Bank Name: United Bank for Africa (UBA)